iron-io/iron_mq_python/README.md

 If not set, value from POST is used.
 Default is 60 seconds.
 Minimum is 30 seconds.
 Maximum is 86,400 seconds (24 hours).

-When `count` parameter is specified and greater than 1 method returns `Array` of `Queue`s.
+When `count` parameter is specified and greater than 1 method returns `list` of `Queue`s.
-Otherwise, `Queue` object would be returned.
+Otherwise, `Queue` instance will be returned.

 ### Touch a Message on a Queue